Smeg 5 LED Dishwasher Fault Codes

 Fault or error codes used in dishwashers produced by Smeg for a wide range of brands including Hotpoint, Diplomat, Hygena, Teka and others.
 These dishwasher were almost always integrated models with a cupboard door on the front of them and the LEDs on the top edge of the dishwasher door although the same codes may apply to other dishwasher models.

 These dishwasher fault codes will displayed as a digital code, exactly as you will see below, in an LED or LCD panel or display on the dishwasher door.

-Please remember to support our site by buying spares from our spare part store here and, if you decide that you really need an engineer please support the local repairers that help make this site possible, you can search for a repairer from the link below.
+Please remember to support our site by buying dishwasher spares from our spare part store here and, if you decide that you really need an technician please support the local repairers that help make this site possible, you can search for a repairer from the link below.